nikiizvorski/CleanMVVM/README.md

 ---------------
 Testing haven't been integrated in this project.
 But would be fairly simple to do that.
 Firebase Cloud, Espresso, Robo etc.

+- Added all the libraries for base setup for AndroidX on request for testing setup soon.

 CI/CD
 ---------------
 The project doesn't have any CD integrated.
 But if anyone would like to have that i would provide a sample implementation to any of the following: BitBucket, Github, CircleCI, Travis or any other.